web25Lucius/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a library built by Facebook devs to handle the problem with their dynamic data/ high volumne use.
+Vanilla js. is too expensive with time and processing because it rebuilds the DOM with every tranistion on the page.
+React works thourh a Virtual DOM so the entire page doesn't have to be rebuilt with every click/data input.
+It's much faster.

 - [ ] What does it mean to _think_ in react?

 - [ ] Describe state.

+    state creates blank slate that you can mutate with setState.
+It gives us a starting point to figure out our starting point.
+    So if we were using a number to set state and we wanted to start at 0, we'd set the state at 0 and then later use setState to alter that number.
+    let sum = 0;
+    sum += 5; //5 (I think)

 - [ ] Describe props.
+    in react we can pass data using our own definitions.
+Kind of like xml or html- you can create your own.  <button className"watchThis"  propIMadeUp = 'this one' >

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?